 If you live in King County, Washington, you have access to one of the best public library systems in the entire country!
-And it’s all free of charge.
-Here’s an overview of the services they offer, with links for more information on how to access resources during pandemic closures.
+And it’s all FREE of charge.
+Here’s an overview of the services they offer for parents with young children, both in person and online.

 On their website at https://kcls.org, you can search for any book you want.
 The results will look something like this:

 If you choose an ebook or audiobook, and a copy is available now, you can download it right away.
 (Learn more about downloading e-books.)
-If a copy is not currently available, put it on hold, and you’ll get notified as soon as one is available for download.
+If a copy is not currently available, put it on hold, and you’ll get an email notification as soon as one is available for download.

-Once you’ve checked out a book, you have it for 28 days.
+Once you’ve checked out a book, you have it for 28 days (21 days for e-books).
+You’ll get an email when it’s due.
 If you want it for longer, you can renew online, unless someone else has placed a hold on that book.

 There are several sections of this page – here’s what you’ll find: